 Charging policy for Archaeological Planning Advice

 Charges for Archaeological Planning Advice were implemented on 1 June 2020 and are reviewed annually.
 These charges are applied to all new casework and for new stages of ongoing archaeological investigations.

 Please read the policy document below to understand the charges your requests may require.

 Make a Archaeological Planning Advice request

-To request Archaeological Planning Advice, Charges and Payment, please use the online application form below and payment process appropriate for your purposes below.
+To request Archaeological Planning Advice, Charges and Payment, please use the online application form below.

 Historic Environment Record